stangreg/Ignitron/README.md

 | Drive | J.H.
 Octave Fuzz           | JH.Octavia        | Level                  | Fuzz             |                     |                |              |             |                     |                               |
 | Drive | J.H.
 Fuzz Zone          | JH.FuzzTone          | Volume                    | Attack                    |                     |                |              |             |                     |                               |
 | Modulation/EQ | J.H.
 Legendary Vibe      | JH.VoodooVibeJr    | Speed                  | Sweep                    | Intensity        | Mix (Vibrato/Chorus)               |              |             |                     |                               |

-## OTA Updates
-When in AMP mode, the firmware can be updated Over-the-air by using a web interface.
-In order to enable this, you need to rename the file `Credentials.h.template` to `Credentials.h` and enter your WiFi SSID and password before compiling the code.
-Once installed manually for the first time, subsequent firmware versions  can be uploaded by opening a web browser and connecting to http://Ignitron.local and uploading the compiled *Ignitron.bin* file.
-The Ignitron should restart automatically after the upgrade finished successfully.